RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	It has been semi- formally designed and tested.
 Answer: B

+EAL2 assurance applies when the system has been structurally tested.
+It is the second- to- lowest level of assurance under the Common Criteria**.

 ### [important] Question # 19 - Jake would like to use a third- party platform to automatically move workloads between cloud service providers.
 What type of tool would best meet this need?
 A.	Cloud access service broker
 B.	Database